usefathom/fathom/README.md

 1. (Optional) Set [custom configuration values](docs/Configuration.md)
 1. (Optional) Register a user account: `./fathom user add --email=<email> --password=<password>`
 1. Start the webserver: `./fathom server` and then visit **http://localhost:8080** to access your analytics dashboard

-To install and run Fathom in production, [see the installation instructions](docs/Installation%20instructions.md).

 ## Docker